COPPA Summary

 School and library use

-When KRKB is used in a classroom or library program, teachers and librarians may create managed reader access, assignments, QR cards, program pages, and family instructions.
+When KRKB is used in a classroom, school library, or public library program, teachers and librarians may create school/library-managed reader profiles, assignments, QR cards, program pages, and family instructions.
+Rosters can also be synced from Clever when a teacher authorizes the class; Clever shares only a student's first name, last initial, and grade — no student email address — and students can never self-register through Clever.
+Managed reader profiles are not the same as child or patron self-registration with a personal email address, but they can still contain reader work or participation connected to the managed profile.
+Where a school authorizes rostered access, the school acts as the consent point for that program use, consistent with the FTC's school-consent guidance under COPPA.
 KRKB keeps parent-facing access paths available where accounts are linked, and schools or libraries can contact KRKB for privacy or deletion questions.
 This summary is not legal advice; use the full COPPA page and any written agreement for formal review.